rrenomeron/ublue-tr/README.md

-# Rich Renomeron's Experimental Build of Fedora Silverblue
+# Rich Renomeron's Experimental Builds of Fedora Silverblue and Project Bluefin

-This is a [Universal Blue](https://universal-blue.org)-based image built via [BlueBuild](https://bulue-build.org)'s tools with a bunch of my personal preferences baked in.
+These are [Universal Blue](https://universal-blue.org)-based images built via [BlueBuild](https://bulue-build.org)'s tools with a bunch of my personal preferences baked in.
 Currently, it's a way for me to experiment with an atomic operating system and adapt it to my (non-work) workflows.
 Or maybe to adapt my personal workflows to The Way of the Container.
 In the future, it might become the standard install for my personal devices.

-The highlights:
+Features common to both images:

 - Google Chrome RPM installed (albeit in a complicated manner) and set as default browser
+- Variety wallpaper changer (installed as RPM for now)
+- Clocks set to AM/PM view with Weekday Display
+- Curated selection of Flatpak apps
+- ``<CTRL><ALT>t`` opens a terminal

+For the Silverblue Images (``ghcr.io/rrenomeron/ublue-tr``):

 - Visual Studio Code RPM installed with Cascadia Code fonts
 - Libvirt/Virt-Manager installed on host
-- Variety wallpaper changer (installed as RPM for now)
 - Dash-to-Dock enabled by default, skipping Overview on login
 - Appindicators enabled by default

-- Clocks set to AM/PM view with Weekday Display
-- Curated selection of Flatpak apps
+For the Bluefin Images (``ghcr.io/rrenomeron/bluefin-tr``):

+- Default Fedora/GNOME keybindings and fonts
+- GNOME Terminal as default terminal

+We default to Fedora 39.
+If you want Fedora 40, add ``-40`` to the image name (e.g ``ublue-tr-40``).

 ## Installation